edobry/chitin/shell/helpers/k8s-pipeline/README.md

       - `remote`: pull from a remote repository
    - `version`: version of the chart to require [optional]
    - `values`: an inline values object, will be converted to YAML and passed to Helm
-- `externalResources`: instances of the `external-service` chart to be deployed, takes only values
-- `resourcesOverrides`: overrides credentials passed to `externalResources`

-###### Notes

-- `chartDefaults`: applies values to all deployments of a certain chart in an environment, ie versions, resources, etc
-- `externalResources`: enables creation of K8s Services to facilitate access to extra-cluster resources, ie databases, MSK clusters, or Hetzner services
+- `externalResources`: enables creation of K8s Services/Secrets to facilitate access to extra-cluster resources, ie databases, MSK clusters, Hetzner services, or external APIs
+  - `secretPresets`: defines common `externalSecret` combinations which can be referenced in specific `externalResources.deployment`s using `$secretPreset`
+  - `deployments`: instances of the `external-service` chart to be deployed, takes only values

+###### Secrets Management
+We use the [`external-secrets`](https://github.com/external-secrets/kubernetes-external-secrets) module to poplate K8s `Secret`s from parameters stored in AWS SSM, which allows us to avoid manually shuffling around sensitive values or accidentally committing them to Git.
+To use this functionality, we create an `ExternalSecret` resource with a map of secret key to SSM parameter path, and then reference the automatically created `Secret` using a `secretEnvMap` block or the equivalent.

+Note that the `external-service` chart provides an easy way of setting up these resources by adding an item to the `externalResources.deployments` section, see the example below for details.

 ###### Subdirectory Mappings
 - `chartDefaults`: files map to the equivalent config entry's `values` field
 - `deployments`: files map to the equivalent config entry's `values` field
-- `externalResources`: files map to the equivalent config entry's value
+- `externalResources`: files map to the equivalent config entry's value (in the `deployments` subsection)

 ###### Overrides & Precedence